-What makes you feel good inside and out?
+What makes me feel good inside and out?

-What is THE ultimate quote you live your life by if you could only choose one (explain)?
+What is the ultimate quote you live your life by if you could only choose one?

-If you were stranded on an secluded Island and could only bring one item what would it be and why?
+If you were stranded on a secluded island and could only bring one item, what would you bring?

 Tell us about a challenging time in your life:

-If someone is going through the same thing right now what would you tell them?
+If someone were going through the same thing right now what would you say to them?

-What is the most exciting thing you've done in your life so far?
+The most exciting thing that you have done in your life so far:

-Through your personal tragedy what was the biggest lesson you've learned?
+Through your personal tragedy what is the biggest lesson you’ve learned?